jturcino/abaco-d2s-generic/README.md

 ## Overview

-The contents of this repo describe the `jturcino/abaco-d2s-generic` Docker container that can be registered as an Abaco actor.
+The contents of this repo describe the `abaco-d2s-generic` Docker container that can be registered as an Abaco actor.
 When run as such an actor, the container will transform another, user-provided Docker container to a Singularity image before storing the image in a specified location on the Stampede2 work filesystem.
 The actor requires two inputs:
 * **the Docker container** to transform to a Singularity image
 * **the file path** at which to save the Singularity image

-You will need the [Abaco CLI](https://github.com/johnfonner/abaco-cli) to interface with abaco and walk through the tutorial below.
+You will need the [Abaco CLI](https://github.com/johnfonner/abaco-cli) to interface with Abaco and walk through the tutorial below.

 ## Tutorial